 The tanginess of mustard is a great condiment for ham in sandwiches but it also works well as one of the main flavors in a ham glaze.
 For many cooks, the best kind of mustard is dry mustard, but prepared mustard will work as well.

 Mustard is a great compliment to the sweeteners that are often used in ham glazes.
 Mustard’s yellowness can also help to enhance the golden color of baked ham.

 You can use honey in addition to brown sugar or as an alternative to it.
 Like brown sugar, this liquid sweetener will help offset the ham’s saltiness.
 Honey has the benefit of browning well, which will give your ham an appetizing deep brown exterior.
 Honey also pairs well with mustard and other ham spices.

 Apple cider/Cider vinegar

 Made with fermented apples, apple cider and apple cider vinegar both contribute a sweet fruitiness to the ham.
-Of course, the cider will bring more of the sweetness than the vinegar but both will help to soften the strong saltiness of the ham and cut through its richness.
+Of course, the cider will bring more sweetness than the vinegar, but both will help to soften the strong saltiness of the ham and cut through its richness.
 Apple cider vinegar’s strong tartness also helps to balance out the sweetness of honey and brown sugar.

-Allspice is a West Indian spice that shares many of clove’s properties and that can give your ham a delightful flavor.
-For one thing, it gets the name allspice from the fact that it tastes like a combination of cloves and cinnamon with a little nutmeg added.
+Allspice is a West Indian spice that shares many of clove’s properties, and that can give your ham a delightful flavor.
+For one thing, it gets the name allspice because it tastes like a combination of cloves and cinnamon with a little nutmeg added.

 Allspice is the main spice in Jamaican jerk seasoning and does an excellent job of enhancing pork.
 Its camphoraceous qualities cut through pork’s fattiness.
 Allspice also pairs well with the sweetness of a glaze and with most of the other spices that usually get used on ham.